The Chronicles of Narnia: Prince Caspian

 Times Seen:

-Tim: 1
+Tim: 2

 Review:

 Tim: I still am not completely sure what to think about this movie.
 I was so, so excited about the first film.
 When I watched it, I enjoyed it, but wasn't blown away.
 To be frank, I was expecting more.
 So, going into this film, I had mixed feelings.
-In fact, I didn't even see this in theatres (if you know me, you know that I always see the big blockbusters in theatres).
+In fact, I didn't even see this in theaters (if you know me, you know that I always see the big blockbusters in theaters).
 I just couldn't get excited about this movie.
 However, I finally did get around to it, and unfortunately, I was fairly right.
 This movie is a step down in quality.
 I really went back and forth on what to rate this movie, and in the end, the first film had enough goodwill to push this up in my eyes.

 Once again, we are transported back to Narnia, but this is not the Narnia we remember.
 In fact, in many ways, this seems like a completely different film (instead of a traditional sequel).
 Besides the Pevensie children, almost none of the original film's characters are back.
 We have a whole slew of new characters, and they aren't nearly as good as the previous ones.
 In some ways, it is exciting for the sequel to be so completely different from the original.
 On the other hand, it makes you miss certain qualities from the first movie.